-Now feed your Mother a glass or two of wine each week and generally not more.
-Adding too much wine at once tends to weaken your Mother’s generative potency.
-Most importantly, be careful never give your Mother any sweet or fortified wines (port, sherry, etc.) as they will delay, or possibly prevent the birth of vinegar.
+Just keep offering your Mother a glass of wine every week or so for the next few months until the crock is two-thirds full.
+Don’t go overboard.
+Adding too much wine at once will weaken her maternal instinct.
+Most importantly, never give your Mother sweet or fortified wines (port, sherry, etc.), as they will delay or even prevent fermenttion.

-Slowly she will begin to swell with life, thickening protectively in the crock to defend her brood of bacteria from the influence of the elements.
-A good Mother must be e pretty thick-skinned and can grow with surprising rapidity.
-In fact, somebody with way too much free time on their hands once actually calculated that a typical Mother can thicken at a rate of roughly 1.25 inches per year.
+After a month or two your Mother will begin to thicken as she defends her brood of bacteria from the elements.
+Someone with way too much free time on their hands once calculated that a typical Mother actually thickens at a rate of roughly 1.25 inches per year.

 As more of the wine is transformed into vinegar (you can use your finger to moniter the growing acidity level), you will notice your Mother begin to weaken and descend through the wine to the bottom of the crock.
 Eventually, she will hit “crock-bottom” so to speak.
 At this point she can either be moved to a new crock with some fresh wine to begin a new batch, or discarded altogether.
 After she is gone, The vinegar remaining in the crock now needs only to be strained through a folded piece of cheesecloth in order to remove any last bits of cellulose and transferred to smaller bottles for storage.